 How should I store my pumpkins?
 We recommend that you place your pumpkin(s) on a piece of cardboard and store in a cool (10-16 °C), dry place.
 It’s best not to leave pumpkins out in the rain or frost as this will cause rotting.
 Please note that once your pumpkin has been carved, natural degradation of the pumpkin will quicken.

-Can I take photos at the event?
+Can I take photos & videos at the event?
 Yes, personal photography and videography is permitted during the event.
 We cannot control, and therefore take no responsibility, if you or any member of your party appear in another visitor’s photos or videos which are published on social media or elsewhere.
 Permission from us for any photography and videography for commercial purposes must be requested and approved in writing in advance by us.
-From time to time, we, or an approved supplier, may wish to take photos or videos on the woodland trail and/or in the pumpkin field for Marketing purposes.
+From time to time, we, or an approved supplier, may wish to take photos or videos at the event for Marketing purposes.
 If you do not wish to appear in this, please advise us by emailing email@example.com before your visit and make staff aware on the day.

 Where can I find you on social media?
 Follow us @wasingpyopumpkins on Facebook & Instagram

 How can I contact you?
 Please email us at firstname.lastname@example.org

 Please follow our social media pages below or sign up to our events database by emailing email@example.com to be the first to hear about our 2022 ticket release & opening times

 Please fill in out newsletter